up9inc/vscode-up9/README.md

-## BASIC USE
+## Quick Start

 * press COMMAND-SHIFT-P to access VS Code command launcher
 * type or select "UP9: Open Code Browser" command from the list
-	* this opens right-pane dialog with credentials to fill (UP9 address, clientID, clientSecret)
+	* this opens right-panel dialog with connection details to fill of the desired UP9 env (URL)
 	* fill the required details and press OK
 	* screen should now offer drop-down-lists titled WORKSPACE and ENDPOINTS
 * select workspace and endpoint from the drop-down lists
 	* now you can view sample code for selected endpoint on the screen
 	* use COPY button to copy code into clipboard ..

-## RUNNING CODE in UP9 - Python

-* copy test sample code as it is
-* remove @xxx annotations
-* right-click and select "UP9: Run Code with UP9" from the menu
-*

-## RUNNING CODE locally - Python

-* TBD